scottstanfield/newmac/readme.md

 	$ rehash
 	$ cowsay "brew install worked!"

-To satisfy the xcode-select "error" reported by brew doctor, see https://github.com/mxcl/homebrew/issues/10245 and run
+[I did not need this step in Mountain Lion] To satisfy the xcode-select "error" reported by brew doctor, see https://github.com/mxcl/homebrew/issues/10245 and run

 	$ sudo xcode-select -switch /usr/bin